What is an urgent motion with notice in family law and what happens at one?

 If you're bringing the , you need to fill out:

 - Form 14: Notice of Motion, where you list the orders you're asking the court to make.

-- Form 14A: Affidavit, where you tell the court why you're asking for those orders and why you can't wait until a case conference to discuss the issues.
+- Form 14A: Affidavit, where you tell the court why you're asking for those orders and why you can't wait until a to discuss the issues.
 Include your evidence.
 Your evidence must be sworn or affirmed.
 This means you promise that the information in the document is true.
 It is against the law to not tell the truth when swearing or affirming an affidavit.